michaelthejiraffe/Appscript-powered-personal-finance-tracker/README.md

 ## 📌 Overview

 Managing personal finances shouldn't require a paid app or a complicated setup.
 This project turns a Google Sheet into a full financial management system, accessible from anywhere through Telegram.
-Expenses, income, trades, and portfolio data all flow into a single spreadsheet — automatically categorised, tracked by month, and queryable on demand.
+Expenses and income all flow into a single spreadsheet — automatically categorised, tracked by month, and queryable on demand.

-Built to work around an NS schedule: async, mobile-first, and requiring minimal manual input.
+Built to work as a robust, lite alternative to popular workflow apps such as N8N that connects various APIs together.
+The project offers a quick, no frills way of tracking personal finances, whilst being open enough for relevant tinkering and expimentation.

 ---